xinwenfu/mitmproxy-get/README.md

 <img src="imgs/original.png" alt="Original Setup" height="220"/>

 The figure below shows how the attacker can use a man-in-the-middle (MITM) attack to perform traffic analysis and understand the communication protocol.
 The mitmproxy system sits between the ESP32 and web server, and because of this mitmproxy can intercept the HTTP/HTTPS traffic.
-This demonstration utilizes a simplified scenrio: mitmproxy is hosted on the same computer as the web server.
+This demonstration utilizes a simplified scenario: mitmproxy is hosted on the same computer as the web server.
 In reality, mitmproxy can be hosted on a standalone computer, which can work as a WiFi router to which the esp32 would connect.
 In this more complicated scenario, we can continue to intercept esp32 traffic and analyze the communication protocol.

 <img src="imgs/mitm.png"  height="220">